American Fraternal Alliance

 The American Fraternal Alliance (AFA) is an umbrella group of fraternal orders in the United States.
-It was founded as the National Fraternal Congress of America in 1913, in Chicago and adopted its current name in 2011.
+It was founded as the National Fraternal Congress of America in 1913, in Chicago, Illinois.
+It adopted its current name in 2011.

 History

 The origins of the AFA go back to November 17, 1886, when a congress of sixteen fraternal orders representing 535,000 members met in Washington, DC.
 The original meeting was called by the Ancient Order of United Workmen, the pioneer fraternal insurance society, to establish uniform insurance legislation in all states.
-The meeting formed a permanent organization, the National Fraternal Congress (NFC).
+The 1913 meeting in Chicago resulted in the formation of a permanent organization, the National Fraternal Congress (NFC).